AccentureMacr0s/AccentureMacr0s/README.md

 10. Monitoring - Setting Up Prometheus and Grafana
 Objective: Implement monitoring with Prometheus and Grafana.
 Key Tasks: Install Prometheus, set up Grafana, create dashboards, configure alerts.

-Getting Started
+# Getting Started
-To begin with these labs:
+## Prerequisites to begin with these labs:

-Clone this repository to your local machine.
-Navigate to the specific lab directory you wish to start with.
-Follow the instructions in the lab's README.
-Prerequisites
-Basic knowledge of cloud computing, Linux/Unix, and scripting.
+- Basic knowledge of cloud computing, Linux/Unix, and scripting.
-Access to an AWS account for AWS-related labs.
+- Access to an AWS account for AWS-related labs.
-Installation of necessary tools and software as per lab requirements.
+- Installation of necessary tools and software as per lab requirements.
-Contribution
-Feel free to contribute to these labs by submitting pull requests or opening issues for any improvements or suggestions.

-License
-MIT License